bu-cnso/git-introduction/README.md

 Or just note that whenever you see `$USER`, you're supposed to put in your username.

+### Some very quick terminology

+A *repository* is a directory, its contents, and its history.

+A *commit* is a snapshot of the directory contents.
+A commit usually has one parent, sometimes two, and rarely zero.

+The history of the repository is a collection of commits.

 ### Forking a project

 When you want to contribute code to a project, you will often begin by forking,